 In the meantime the situation has stabilized, one filters one's way through the hodgepodge of content in the hope of discovering something of interest.
 The mood among the fans is quite mixed: Sometimes you see a lot of joy, sometimes a lot of frustration, and opinions are often somewhere in between at the moment.
 For various reasons.
 Some fans see their expectations not being met because they have created a completely different picture of a purely online trade fair in advance.
 Other fans do not get warm with the user interface, barely or only indirectly at what interests them.
 Still others are simply overwhelmed by the multimedia offerings that are beating down on them.
 And who is right in the end?
 Clearly: everyone and nobody.
 It is difficult to identify a real trend, because the big shitstorm does not occur overall, but the conclusion is probably in favor of the organizers.

-You don't have to be stressed by “live” and “current”.
-If you want to enjoy SPIEL.digital, you have to act as if you were at the physical fair on site in Essen: Just click through it, don't just search.
-You have to be patient.
-If some influencers rummage for minutes in the game box in the live stream, lose the thread and babble instead of informing, then this is not least due to the fact that it is a program made by fans for fans, not by professionals for end customers.
-Sometimes that's the charming part of such a trade fair concept.
-You don't get a TV program that has been planned at all levels, not glossy videos from the high-tech studio, but handmade from the back room - and that's exactly why sometimes you get them pieced together and not conceptualized.
+You don't have to be stressed out by "live" and "currently".
+If you want to enjoy SPIEL.digital, you have to act as if you were at the physical trade fair in Essen: just click through, not just search.
+You have to have patience.
+If in the live stream many an influencer rummages through the game box for minutes, loses the common thread and rambles instead of providing information, this is not least due to the fact that the program is made by fans for fans, not by professionals for end customers.
+Sometimes that is the charming part of such a trade fair concept.
+You don't get a TV program that's planned on all levels, you don't get high-gloss videos from the high-tech studio, but hand-made from the back room - and that's exactly why it's sometimes made up and not conceptualized.

 If you want to call it that, the SPIEL.digital is a hard blow with the very rough content club and because the attention span on the Internet is comparatively small anyway, overly broadly conceptualized content increases to a consumption problem.
 So again: Patience is required.

-This is primarily not due to SPIEL.digital itself, but to the way in which content is used today: fast, to the point, target-oriented - in other words, the exact opposite of “let yourself be surprised”.
+This is not primarily due to SPIEL.digital itself, but to the way in which content is used today: Fast, to the point, targeted - in other words, the exact opposite of "let yourself be surprised".
 You have to take your time for SPIEL.digital and its content - and also remember that you have until Sunday night to look at everything in peace.
-And anyway: Influencer "binge watchen" for hours is probably the worst of all possible options, the content of the platform is retained even after the trade fair has ended.
-So the call can only be: be interactive, use games, look for like-minded people.
-SPIEL.digital provides exactly that.
+And anyway: “binge watching” influencers for hours is probably the worst of all the possible options, as the content remains on the platform even after the end of the trade fair.
+So the call can only be: Be interactive, take advantage of game offers, look for like-minded people.
+SPIEL.digital offers exactly that.